-We are a Northern California non-profit organization dedicated to providing custom tricycles to children with disabilities.
+A Northern California nonprofit organization providing custom, adaptive tricycles to children with special needs.

 The ability to ride a bike is often not a reality for children with physical or developmental challenges.
 Properly balanced and safely supported, almost any child can ride an Amtryke.
 They are designed to address the special and varied needs of any individual with disabilities.